zivnadel/create-ntmt-app/README.md

 Thanks for using this package, happy coding!

 ## Issues?
-If you encounter any issues with the boilerplate, [submit an issue](https://github.com/zivnadel/create-ntmt-app/issues/new) and **make sure to include explanation and code examples.**
+If you encounter any issues with the boilerplate, **try updating your Node version**, or [submit an issue](https://github.com/zivnadel/create-ntmt-app/issues/new) and **make sure to include explanation and code examples.**

 ## License
 create-ntmt-app is open source software under [MIT License](https://github.com/zivnadel/create-ntmt-app/blob/master/LICENSE.md)